David-Maisonave/SqliteFuzzyPlusExtension/README.md

 ## The Plus in SqliteFuzzyPlusExtension
 The plus is in the name because this extension has some extra functions that have little to do with fuzzy logic.
 Here's a list of the non-fuzzy functions.
-- MaxValue - Returns the value that is the highest of the two input arguments.
 - StringReverse - Returns the string in reverse order.
 - GetDirectoryName - Retrieves the directory information from a given path string.
 - GetExtension - Retrieves the extension from a given path string.